 First, you need a collar grip in order to keep your opponent’s posture down.
 Next, you’re going to thread your other arm along with the leg.
 At the same time, you’ll use your free leg as a wedge behind the opponent’s neck.
 This will allow you to release the collar grip and thread the arm over so that you grab your own hip (like in Spiderweb).

 Then, you’ll have to flip your opponent over.
-To achieve this you need to switch your hips and use the same motion as for an Omoplata with your leg that’s inside.
+To achieve this, you need to switch your hips and use the same motion as an Omoplata with your leg inside.
 You’ll end up in an S-mount-like position.
 All it takes to post with one arm and push your hips in for the tap.

 Countering The Stack Pass

-From there, a palm to palm grip and a pull is enough to expose the opponent’s elbow.
+From there, a palm-to-palm grip and a pull are enough to expose the opponent’s elbow.
 Once their elbow is between your thighs, you simply go for it as before.
 Thread the other arm in, flip the opponent and finish with hip pressure from the top.

 One of the best and probably the easiest setups for Tarikoplata is once you manage to catch the Kimura grip from side control.
 Having your legs above your partner’s head gives you enough leverage to pull your partner’s arm up and swing your leg over him.